Ľubica Čekovská

-Ľubica Čekovská (Ľubica Salamon-Čekovská, Ľubica Malachovská-Čekovská; born March 16, 1975, Humenné) is a Slovak composer and pianist.
+Ľubica Čekovská (Humenné) is a Slovak composer and pianist.

 Biography

 Čekovská studied at the Academy of Performing Arts in Bratislava and the Royal Academy of Music in London.
 Her works have been featured at ISCM World Music Days festivals (2009, Sweden; 2013, Slovakia) and Prague Spring festivals (2006, 2013, 2015).
 She was awarded the Ján Levoslav Bella Prize for her piano concerto Two Portraits (2003), and the 2012 SOZA Award for international performances of Slovak music.

 Čekovská works in a variety of genres, including composing for film, television, and theatre.
 She is represented by the German music publisher Bärenreiter.

 Her latest opera, Impresario Dotcom, was commissioned for the Bregenzer Festspiele in 2020, but postponed due to the coronavirus outbreak. Čekovská then created a special abridged version for the restructured Festtage im Festspielhaus event in August 2020.